 Map of the North Shore beaches

-6 Best Beaches on North Shore Oahu
+6 Best beaches on the North Shore of Oahu

-1. Banzai Pipeline (Ehukai Beach Park)
+1. Banzai Pipeline

 2. Waimea Bay